Kuramoto model on Sierpinski Gasket I: Harmonic maps: Harmonic structure on SG

 The sequence of Dirichlet forms $(\mathcal{E}_m)$ has the following properties. \begin{enumerate} \item A $\Gamma_m$-harmonic $f_m^\ast\in L(V_m,\R)$ minimizes $\mathcal{E}_m$ over all functions subject to the same boundary conditions

 \item The minimum of the energy form over all extensions of $f\in L(V_{m-1},\R)$ to $V_m$ is equal to $\mathcal{E}_{m-1}(f)$:

 \end{enumerate}

 The first property follows from the Euler-Lagrange equation for $\mathcal{E}$.
-This property does not depend on the scaling coefficient $5/3$ in \eqref{e-form}.
-The second property, on the other hand, holds due to the choice of the scaling constant $5/3$.
-The sequence of $(\mathcal{E}_m)$ equips $G$ with a \textit{harmonic structure}.
+This property does not depend on the scaling coefficient $(5/3)^m$ in \eqref{e-form}.
+The second property, on the other hand, holds due to the choice of the scaling constant $(5/3)^m$.
+The sequence of $(\mathcal{E}_m)$ is said to equip $G$ with a \textit{harmonic structure}.